bright/new-www/content/blog/5-feedback-models-you-should-know-about.md

 ## **2. Jurgen Appelo’s model**

-That is the model in which you can find both substantive and behavioural elements which connect past activities with recommendations for the future.\
+That is the model in which you can find both substantive and behavioural elements which connect past activities with recommendations for the future. **The example below includes some elements of FECE feedback model i.e. F - facts, E- emotions, C-consequences, E- expectations (in Polish this model is called FUKO).
+Through a whole conversation the feedback giver navigates the feedbackee in a right direction.** \
 \
-Always it is important to give the context of our assessment → *Yesterday in the evening I was checking your tasks status in JIRA.
-I don’t want  you to wait for my remarks as the way you described the tasks is not the same we agreed on recently.* Then we should move on to the facts.
+**Give the context of your assessment →** *Yesterday in the evening I was checking your tasks status in JIRA.
+I don’t want you to wait for my remarks till you finish as the way you described the tasks is not the same we agreed on recently.* Then we should move on to the facts.
 Remember not focus on your own emotional interpretations.\
 \
-You should point out precise elements that very under or above your expectations → *In JIRA I cannot see your tasks with a needed level of detail which we discussed on our last meeting.
-I can see the tasks which are described very roughly.* Now it is a moment to add some emotions and say how you feel about the fedbackee’s behaviour → *When I saw them I just thought about John, our new colleague.
+**Point out precise elements that are under or above your expectations →** *In JIRA I cannot see your tasks with a needed level of detail which we discussed on our last meeting.
+I can see the tasks which are described very roughly.*

+**Add some emotions and say how you feel about the fedbackee’s behaviour** → *When I saw them I just thought about Marek, our new colleague.
 What he would think about tasks described so superficially.
 He is new and everything is unknown to him.
-He should learn good patterns from the day 1.* \
+He should learn good patterns from the day one.
+I a a bit dissapointed as we have been talking about that a dew times.* \
 \
-And what kind of impact it has → *It is crucial for me that the work in our team goes smoothly and effectively.
+**Say what kind of impact the behaviour has →** *It is crucial for me that the work in our team goes smoothly and effectively.
 You should describe the tasks in such a way that it is clear to each and every person.
-It is really essential to me.* In the end you can add some recommendations → *In your last tasks add please the necessary details about the scenario, step and expected result.
-And please add the reference as this task comes form the one your were working in last week.*The example above includes some elements of FECE feedback model i.e. F - facts, E- emotions, C-consequences, E- expectations (in Polish this model is called FUKO).
-Through a whole conversation the feedback giver navigates the feedbackee in a right direction.
-It is not about criticising, but about meeting the organisation’s and team’s standards,
+It is really essential to me.*

+**Add some recommendations →** *Please add in your last tasks all necessary details about the scenario, step and expected result.
+And please add the reference as this task comes form the one your were working in last week.*\
-CORRECTIVE FEEDBACK DOES NOT EQUAL CRITICISING
+\
+Remember it is not about criticising, but about meeting the organisation’s and team’s standards.

+<div class="important-info"><h2>Corrective feedback does not equal criticising </h2><div>The purpose is to improve performance and results.
+This can be through praise of good work, or constructive feedback when there is an issue that needs to be resolved.</div></div>

 **3. SBI-DB-II Model**